onumahkalusamuel/crypto-hyip-pro-docs/01-getting-started/README.md

 6. Create an email account.
 Take note of the `smtp` settings.

-6. Navigate to `https://yourdomain.com/install` to begin the installation process.
-Follow the guide and make replacements as necessary when it gets to Environment Variable files.
-Make sure to put your website address as the `APP_URL`, as well as the database details.
-If you purchased a new theme, update the value of current theme to `CURRENT_THEME=your-theme-name` for it to take effect.
+7. Navigate to `https://yourdomain.com/install` to begin the installation process.
+Fill the form with the details noted earlier.
 Click the button to continue.
+You will be taken to step 2.
+Click on `Continue` to begin database migration and seeding. **Note that this might take a while depending on your server**.

-7. Once installation is completed, you can go ahead and visit the signup page.
+8. Once it's done, you'll see buttons to Go to homepage or register page.
 The first account created will be assigned as the `admin` of the website. **Please use a very secure password here.**

-8. Set your cron job as follows...
+9. Set your cron job as follows...
 ```bash
 */5 * * * * cd /path/to/your/crypto-hyip-online && /usr/local/bin/php artisan schedule:run >> /dev/null 2>&1